YairHalberstadt/stronginject/docs/Registration/Decorators.md

 # Decorators

-A Decorator is different to other registrations, in that it does not provide an instance of a type, but rather wraps/modifies an *underlying* instance of a type, which is redolved in the normal manner.
+A Decorator is different to other registrations, in that it does not provide an instance of a type, but rather wraps/modifies an *underlying* instance of a type, which is resolved in the normal manner.

 If multiple decorators are registered for a type, all of them will be applied, by wrapping one decorator in another, onion style.
-The order in which decorators wrap each other is deterministic but an implmentation detail - you should not rely on this order.
+The order in which decorators wrap each other is deterministic but an implementation detail - you should not rely on this order.

 Decorators are not applied to delegate parameters, or to `[Instance]` fields and properties with Options.DoNotDecorate applied.
 They are applied to everything else.